About Jake Troubleshoots

 Contact Me

-Use the email below — I read everything.
-Response time varies, but this site exists because of exactly these kinds of problems.
+Use the email below.
+I read everything.
+Response time varies, but this site exists because of exactly these kinds of real-world problems.